jolheiser/gitea/docs/content/doc/usage/pull-request.en-us.md

 ## Pull Request Templates

-You can find more information about pull request templates at the page [Issue and Pull Request templates](../issue-pull-request-templates).
+You can find more information about pull request templates on the [Issue and Pull Request templates]({{< relref "doc/usage/issue-pull-request-templates.en-us.md" >}}) page.